Your Future is Our Future...

 Selling to grocery stores and other places that are going to get a cut of your profits is not the way to go for small farmers.
 Building a loyal customer base is your main goal in the beginning of your venture.
 Loyal customers are usually very receptive to new products you offer later down the line.

-When you sell directly to your customers you can sell for retail instead of wholesale profiting immensely.
-Let’s just say you sell 10,000 heads of cabbage a year and you earn just one dollar more at retail that is an extra $10,000 in your pocket.
+When you sell directly to your customers, you can sell for retail instead of wholesale, profiting immensely.
+Let’s just say you sell 10,000 heads of cabbage a year and you earn just one dollar more at retail which is an extra $10,000 in your pocket.

 Lease Over Purchase

-Starting a new farm is overwhelming and an enormous amount of work.
-Banks are not as quick to hand over money when you have had no proof of stability.
-So whether you are still building credit or you are just new to farming leasing land is a good way to build credit and a reputation that will stand up to any disputes in the future.
+Starting a new farm is overwhelming and enormously laborious.
+Banks are not as quick to hand over money when you have no proof of stability.
+So whether you are still building credit or you are just new to farming, leasing land is a good way to build credit and a reputation that will stand up to any disputes in the future.

-If you share land with an existing farm there is a good chance that you can share certain farming tools and save money in that way as well.
-In time, as your profits increase and your success is proven you can purchase your own land with less resistance.
+If you share land with an existing farm, you can probably share certain farming tools and save money in that way as well.
+In time, as your profits increase and your success is proven, you can purchase your land with less resistance.

 Have A Reasonable Plan About Your Profits